-The Virginia Lottery gives players a chance to win big while raising money for K-12 education.
-Why not try your luck at one of their great draw games or instant win games?
-Playing some great draw games in the Old Dominion?
-Check the latest Virginia Lottery numbers here and see if you're a winner!
-Just click on a result to find out more about a specific draw.
+The Virginia Lottery gives players a chance to win big while raising money for K-12 education - almost $10 billion since 1999.
+One-third of VA Lottery profits goes straight to schools, while two-thirds is allocated to specific education initiatives.
+Lottery players benefit too, with 61 cents in every dollar spent funding prize payouts.
+Why not try your luck at one of the great draw games or instant win games available in the Old Dominion?
+Check the latest Virginia Lottery numbers below and see if you're a winner!

 Where to Buy Tickets

-Virginia Lottery tickets are available from authorized retailers across the state and can be purchased with cash, debit cards and pre-paid gift cards, but not with credit cards.
+Virginia Lottery tickets can be bought online via the "play" links on this site.
+They are also available from authorized retailers across the state and can be purchased with cash, debit cards and pre-paid gift cards, but not with credit cards.
 Keep in mind that some retailers may not allow customers to purchase lottery games using debit cards.
 Bring cash with you to the store if you're unsure about their policies.

 You can also sign up for the convenient subscription service offered by the Virginia Lottery that lets you play Mega Millions for up to 104 draws.

 Virginia Lottery Drawing Schedule